A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 Sounding suddenly very relieved, though not yet entirely free of guilt, Quatre said, “That one I would be happy to put on there just for the sake of crossing it off.”

 “Well, I love you.”
-Not for the first time, Trowa was filled with wonder at the circumstance of being the one to offer rather than receive reassurance, regardless of the fact that he’d been the one to bring up the troublesome topic.
+Not for the first time, Trowa wondered at the circumstance of being the one to offer rather than receive reassurance, regardless of the fact that he’d been the one to bring up the troublesome topic.
 “Even if you’re trying to run my life.
 Perhaps because you’re trying to run my life.”

 “I do that to people,” Quatre half sighed.
 “It’s a good thing I’m a manager at work, because otherwise I’d be fired for trying to act like one anyway.”